-While the Audi R8 is one of the more affordable supercars, it’s a substantial investment that should be protected on and off the road.
-The Audi R8 is a luxury sportscar that’s surprisingly cheap to insure.
-The average insurance costs for an Audi R8 is $197 a month, or $2,364 a year.
-With a base price of $162,900, the annual insurance cost–to–base car price ratio is 1.5%, making it one of the cheapest luxury cars to insure.
+While the Audi R8 is one of the more affordable supercars, it’s a substantial investment that should be protected on and off the road and it’s surprisingly cheap to insure.
+The average Audi R8 insurance cost is $406 a month, or $4,872 a year.
+With a base price of $167,800, the annual insurance cost–to–base car price ratio is only 2.9%, making it one of the cheapest luxury cars to insure.

-While insurance for the R8 is roughly $1,000 higher than the national average, it’s a pretty reasonable estimate considering how many variables can influence the cost of car insurance.
-While the R8 is designed for performance and has the potential to be driven at high speeds, sports cars are stolen far less than sedans, which may help to keep insurance rates down.
+Although Audi R8 insurance is much higher than any provincial or territorial average, it’s a pretty reasonable estimate considering how many variables can influence the cost of car insurance.
+The R8 is designed for performance and has the potential to be driven at high speeds, and while that may increase the car’s risk factor, sports cars are stolen far less than sedans, which may help to keep insurance rates down.

 |Model||Monthly insurance rate||Base car price|

-How to compare insurance for the Audi R8
+How to compare Audi R8 insurance in Canada

 What factors affect car insurance rates for Audi R8?